Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Riffles

 Broken surface helps hide you, but windows are short.
-Work tight lanes and reset quickly—soft feet matter because pressure waves still travel upstream.
+Work tight lanes and reset quickly.

 - Approach from downstream.